 It is DOR’s security standard that each system is responsible for securing its own data and should not rely on environmentally supplied technologies for security.
 For example, a respondent should not assume that the data in their system is secure because DOR has secured the servers upon which the application or its database is installed.
 Under this assumption, the data in the respondent’s system is immediately vulnerable to intrusion if the intruder breaks through DOR’s server security.
 The respondent recognizes that compliance with DOR’s security standard is vital to DOR’s ability to protect against unauthorized access or intrusion.

 A. The respondent shall provide evidence of compliance with NIST 800-53 and IRS PUB 1075.
 Evidence shall include the report of the respondent’s self-assessment of information technology (IT) assets, processes, practices, and facilities against security criteria from aforementioned documents.
-The first of these selfassessments shall be provided with the RFP response.
+The first of these self-assessments shall be provided with the RFP response.
 This assessment should be qualitative in nature.
 The respondent should review the aforementioned publications and provide their compliance with each point.

 B. The respondent must certify to compliance with DOR’s reading of FISMA, NIST SP800-53, and security best practices.